mps9506/echor/cran-comments.md

 ## Comments

-* This release changes the email address for the maintainer, the old address is still and active for confirmation.
-* This is a minor release including minor bug fixes and reduces package dependencies on long-building packages.
+* This release provides minor bug fixes for end users and removes `rlang::dots_values()` due to upcoming soft depreciation.

 Other comments: